Get all the latest Airbnb data for Libreville

 What bedroom count gets the most bookings in Libreville as of 2026?

-As of the first half of 2026, 1-bedroom and 2-bedroom properties get the most consistent bookings on Airbnb in Libreville, as they match the dominant guest profile of business travelers, couples, and small groups on short stays.
+As of early 2026, 1-bedroom and 2-bedroom Airbnb listings get the broadest demand in Libreville because they match business travelers, couples, diaspora visitors, consultants, and small families.

 What property type performs best in Libreville in 2026?